 - Buyer’s info from PayPal.

-- Number of the order.
+- The number of the order.

 - History of change in the transaction status

 To analyze the financial performance of managers in the framework of the CRM-system, queries are sent via the Measurement Protocol (Google Analytics API).
-As a result, you can analyze the financial performance of managers in Google Analytics reports, based on the actually paid orders.
+As a result, you can analyze the financial performance of managers in Google Analytics reports, based on the paid orders.

 The main conclusion in this story is the possibility of creating a viable business within a year — all due to a good team and competent decisions.
-The project performance in search engines is predictably growing and the high level of automation allows to process all incoming applications efficiently and on time.
+The project performance in search engines is predictably growing, and the high level of automation allows us to process all incoming applications efficiently and on time.

 At the moment, the project has a consistently high turnover and continues its development.
-The primary mass of our warehouse resources available for sale are connected to the Globalpartszone platform and are also presented on Ebay.
+The primary mass of our warehouse resources available for sale are connected to the Globalpartszone platform and are also presented on eBay.
 Plans for the near future include improving the quality of service and developing new products for our customers.

 Have idea of your own?
 Hire a dedicated team to build it